magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 > `:require` it, you must use the `:only` form of `:use`.
 In those
 > cases I still prefer to use the `:refer` form of `:require`.

-> NOTE 4: the `valid-email-domain?` predicate can only be evaluated on
+> NOTE 4: the `valid-email-domain?` predicate and its corresponding test
-> JVM and so it is the corresponding test.
+> can only be evaluated on the JVM.

 ### Step 8